-(b) (1) Corinn Bell, Mark Atkinson, and Wayne Moore shall be the named expedited arbitrators.
+(b) Corinn Bell, Mark Atkinson, and Wayne Moore shall be the named expedited arbitrators.
 Where any one of them are unavailable to hear a case within 45 days, the parties will request an expedited arbitrator from the Labour Relations Board.

-(2) If these named arbitrators are not available when required an alternate arbitrator may be appointed by agreement of the parties and alternate dates arranged.
+(c) (1) If these named arbitrators are not available when required an alternate arbitrator may be appointed by agreement of the parties and alternate dates arranged.

-(3) The parties will agree to location of hearings and wherever possible to be held at the nearest city to where the grievance arose.
+(2) The parties will agree to location of hearings and wherever possible to be held at the nearest city to where the grievance arose.

-(4) Grievances shall be presented by a designated representative of the Union and a designated representative of the Company (no lawyers).
+(3) Grievances shall be presented by a designated representative of the Union and a designated representative of the Company (no lawyers).

-(5) All presentations are to be short and concise with:
+(4) All presentations are to be short and concise with:

-(i) comprehensive opening statement dealing with the facts and provisions of the Collective Agreement upon which reliance is placed;
+(i) comprehensive opening statement dealing with the facts and provisions of the collective agreement upon which reliance is placed;